Talks, Activities and Workshops

 She works at Great Western Exotics and enjoys seeing rabbits in clinical practice.
 Ashton has a special interest in treating rabbit dental disease, rabbit ear disease and rabbit behaviour.
 This won’t be one to miss. -

-Rabbit care with Rin Voigt-Hill
+Emergency Veterinary Care with Rin Voigt-Hill

 Rin (PhD, MSci, FHEA) is a vet nurse currently working in private practice in North Lincolnshire.